Win as a Whistleblower

 Have realistic expectations

 Fraud against the government is rampant, but the government intervenes in only a fraction of cases.
 And even if the government obtains a settlement or judgment, you will only be entitled to a percentage (usually 15% to 25%) of the total recovery.
 You should consult an attorney for a realistic assessment of the recoverable damages and the possible whistleblower award.
-Additionally, whistleblower litigation can take years to resolve, and is often a test of patience and endurance.
-Don’t expect things to happen right away; there’s a lot of hurry up and wait.
+Additionally, whistleblower litigation can take years to resolve and is often a test of patience and endurance.
+Don’t expect things to happen right away; there’s a lot of hurry-up-and-wait.

 Seek professional advice from our team

 Navigating statutes is complicated work.
-You need to comply with pre-filing requirements of the False Claims Act, and properly file the case under seal.
+You need to comply with the pre-filing requirements of the False Claims Act and properly file the case under seal.
 If you don’t file the case properly, you may have inadvertently not blown the whistle, but instead, blown your chances of a recovery.
 Additionally, even after filing, missteps and incorrect decisions may damage a case beyond repair.
 You need to speak with a firm that focuses on qui tam litigation to maximize your chances of success.
 Another benefit of retaining an attorney is that you may be able to remain anonymous in some whistleblower actions.
-For example, with SEC matters, you can blow the whistle yourself, but you can’t remain anonymous without the use of a lawyer.
+For example, with SEC matters, you can blow the whistle yourself, but you can’t remain anonymous without the use of a whistleblower protection attorney.

 Educate yourself

-Sometimes the fraud is so rampant that industry players treat it as normal business, as often is the case with healthcare fraud.
+Sometimes the fraud is so rampant that industry players treat it as normal business, as is often the case with healthcare fraud.
 For example, a medical facility may consistently upcode a procedure, leading you to believe that upcoding is an acceptable industry practice.
 It is not!
-That’s why it’s important to consult with a whistleblower attorney who can educate you on what is lawful and what could be illegal.
+That’s why it’s important to consult with a whistleblower lawyer who can educate you on what is lawful and what could be illegal.

 Our firm is only paid if we win your case.
 We spend our time and money investigating the matter and if we don’t prevail, you don’t owe us anything at all.
-Call the whistleblower lawyers at Brown, LLC, 24/7 at (877) 561-0000 to help you work through the entire qui tam process so that you can be confident of making an informed decision based on your best interest.
+Call the whistleblower lawyers at Brown, LLC, 24/7 at (877) 561-0000 to help you work through the entire qui tam process so that you can be confident in making an informed decision based on your best interest.
 We protect the whistleblower.

 Healthcare Fraud